lmiller58/export-api-sample/README.md

 ## Introduction
 The Export API is designed for efficient extracted text export from Relativity.
 It is able to export the text regardless of the storage method (SQL Server or DataGrid).

+## Dependencies
+All of the DLLs you need should be in the `dlls` folder at the root.
+As versions update, however, we recommend using the libraries from your SDK.

 ## UsingHelper
 Using the `Relativity.ObjectManager.ExportApiHelper` library is the recommended way to consume the Export API.
 It wraps a lot of the complexity that comes with managing threads and creating/disposing services.
 Currently, this sample does _not_ actually write the text to the file system.
 To run the sample, make sure you input your credentials in the app.config file.
 Here is an example: